stianeikeland/go-rpio/README.md

 ## Releases ##
 - 1.0.0 - Supports original rpi A/B/B+
 - 2.0.0 - Adds support for rpi 2, by @akramer
-- 3.0.0 - Add support for /dev/gpiomem, by @dotdoom
+- 3.0.0 - Adds support for /dev/gpiomem, by @dotdoom
+- 4.0.0 - Adds support for PWM and Clock modes, by @Drahoslav7

 ## Usage ##